 Your Chamber is composed of more than 1,200 businesses in the SW Washington region that are all facing the effects of this pandemic.
 The most up-to-date information is provided through the Washington State Joint Information Center’s Coronavirus Website.

-The Greater Vancouver Chamber is in support of the community-wide effort to motivate local businesses to pledge to get their workforce at least 80% vaccinated by August 15, 2021.
+The Greater Vancouver Chamber is in support of the community-wide effort to motivate local businesses to pledge to get their workforce at least 80% vaccinated.

-Along with a growing number of local businesses that have pledged, the Chamber is proud to support Safe By Summer with the goal to get Clark County "Back To Normal" as soon as possible.
+Along with a growing number of local businesses that have pledged, the Chamber is proud to support Keep Us Open with the goal to get Clark County "Back To Normal" as soon as possible.

 Grow the (360) is an economic development program coordinated by the Greater Vancouver Chamber as a promise to local merchants and to keep money local!